-The Nightflyer, like the Nostromo, is a spaceship venturing far into deep space.
+The Nightflyer, like Alien’s Nostromo, is a spaceship venturing far into deep space.
 Here, at least, the crew (a mix of telepaths, xenotechs and linguists) are intentionally searching for a mythical alien race, the Volcryn.

 As the ship journeys into the furthest reaches of the universe, the ‘Nightflyers’ become increasingly suspicious of their pilot, Royd Eris, who only interacts with them as a hologram).
 Paranoia reaches a peak when, one by one, the crew is targeted by a malevolent force.

 “I know everything that occurs on the Nightflyer,” Royd said.